 For stuffiness: grate horseradish, eat wasabi, take fire cider.
 Also do an herb steam with aromatic herbs such as thyme or sage.

 For a dry cough: marshmallow root or leaf steeped in cool water for at least half hour.
+Licorice tea is also nice.

 For chest congestion: thyme/ ginger tea.

 For ear infections: sauté a sliced onion for a few minutes in some olive oil.
 Place into a small towel or cheesecloth and hold against the ear for about 10-15 minutes on each side.
+(Obviously seek medical help as well)

 In all cases: garlic lemonade, elderflower, lemon balm, and yarrow/ peppermint tea, lots of room temperature water.

-To make garlic lemonade, put 4 smashed cloves of garlic and an inch of grated ginger root (optional) into a quart glass jar and pour just boiled water over it.
+To make garlic lemonade, put 4 smashed cloves of garlic and an inch of grated ginger root (optional) into a pint glass jar and pour just boiled water over it.
 Let sit for about 15 minutes.
 Add the juice of a whole lemon along with a pinch of cayenne pepper (optional) and drink throughout the day.

 Resources: